rachana-paudel/AWS_Solution_Architect/IAM/README.md

 + prevent password reuse

 #### Multifactor Authentication
-+ User can change,delete resource to protect root and IAM users
++ User can change, delete resource to protect root and IAM users
 + MFA= password we know + security devices like Google authenticator(For virtual) and Universal 2F authentication where physical device is used.

 #### How can user access AWS?